 Clean your fuel tank

-Even if you’ve performed a check and you’re happy with the condition of your fuel, it may still be a good idea to get a tank cleaning service.
+Even if you’ve performed a check and you’re happy with the condition of your fuel, it may still be a good idea to arrange for a professional oil tank cleaning service.

 While you may have had a proper look at your oil supply, it is possible that there’s a build-up of sludge or dirt at the bottom of the tank that you have not been able to spot.